irana21/CISC101-Group42-TravelPlanner/modules/03_feasibility_guardrails.md

 8. **Bookings**

    - If activity usually needs a ticket → just remind the user to book it; never simulate bookings.

+9. **Seasonal Availibility**

+   - If an activity is seasonal (e.g., boat tours, flower gardens, festivals) and the user’s date falls outside the active season → swap in a year-round equivalent nearby.